John Rutherford (Florida politician): Gun policy

-In 2017, Rutherford voted for a measure to make permits for the concealed carrying of firearms valid across state lines.
-Also in 2017, Rutherford signed a letter to the Bureau of Alcohol, Tobacco, Firearms and Explosives expressing his support for legislation to ban bump stocks.
-In 2019, he voted against universal background checks for firearm purchases and against giving additional time to law enforcement agencies to conduct background checks on firearm purchasers.
+In 2017, Rutherford signed a letter to the Bureau of Alcohol, Tobacco, Firearms and Explosives expressing his support for legislation to ban bump stocks.

-From 2015 to 2016, Rutherford received $1,000 in campaign donations from the NRA's Political Victory Fund.
+From 2015 to 2016, Rutherford received $1,000 in campaign donations from the NRA Political Victory Fund.

 In 2018, Rutherford sponsored a bill, the STOP (Students, Teachers, and Officers Preventing) School Violence Act, that authorized $50 million a year to create a federal grant program "to train students, teachers and law enforcement on how to spot and report signs of gun violence"; the House approved the bill, 407–10.
 The bill authorized funding for the development of "anonymous telephone and online systems where people could report threats of violence" and $25 million for schools to "improve and harden their security, such as installing new locks, lights, metal detectors and panic buttons."
 A separate spending bill would be required to provide money for the grant program; Rutherford sought to include such funding as part of an omnibus spending bill.

 Environment

-Rutherford voted to rescind the Stream Protection Rule.
 In interviews in 2016 and 2019, he acknowledged the existence of climate change but questioned the scientific consensus that human activity has caused the increase in warming.
-On 2019, Rutherford voted against a measure to block Trump from withdrawing the U.S. from the Paris Agreement to combat climate change.
 Rutherford has expressed concern over sea level rise, which would adversely impact St. Augustine.
-He has criticized the Green New Deal proposal as a "socialist manifesto" and in 2018 voted for a resolution opposing a carbon tax.
+He has criticized the Green New Deal proposal as a "socialist manifesto".

 Rutherford and Representative Jeff Van Drew introduced the Atlantic Coastal Economies Protection Act, which would prohibit seismic air gun testing in the Atlantic Ocean.
-In 2019, in a rare break with Trump's position, Rutherford voted in favor of legislation to ban offshore drilling along the Atlantic coast, Pacific coast, and eastern Gulf of Mexico coast.
+In 2019, in a break with Trump's position, Rutherford voted in favor of legislation to ban offshore drilling along the Atlantic coast, Pacific coast, and eastern Gulf of Mexico coast.
 In 2019, he introduced bipartisan legislation (cosponsored by eight Florida Democrats and nine Florida Republicans) to extend a moratorium on oil and gas drilling in federal waters off Florida's Gulf Coast until 2029, and to create a similar moratorium on offshore drilling in federal waters off Florida's South Atlantic coast and in the Straits of Florida.